jlacar/aoc-2023-kotlin/resources/Day07.md

 Or maybe someone has asked you about some code you wrote that they're struggling to understand.
 After several minutes of head scratching, squinting, and brow furrowing, you have to shrug and sheepishly admit that you can't remember what you were thinking when you wrote it either.
 Time to fire up that debugger!

 In all my years of working with [legacy code](https://yet-to-be-written-article#legacy-code), the biggest impediment and source of frustration and wasted time has invariably been code that's difficult to read and understand.
-Code without tests is the second worst of this kind.
-Hard-to-read-and-understand code with hard-to-read-and-understand tests are at the top of the worst list.
+Code without tests is the second worst of this kind of bad.
+Hard-to-read-and-understand code with hard-to-read-and-understand tests are at the top of the naughty list.
 Go ahead, change my mind.

 ### Code should tell a story